 Of course, protein in appropriate amounts should be just fine.
-Definitely consult with a dietitian if you are concerned about how much you should be eating.
+Consult with a dietitian if you are concerned about how much you should be eating.

 Best Protein Powders for Breastfeeding

 There are tons of different protein powders available, but, as we’ve already mentioned, not all of them are great for pregnant moms or breastfeeding moms.
-Below are some options that would be a great choice for a protein powder while breastfeeding.
-Some of these have a special lactation blend, but honestly, I would focus more on natural protein powders than anything.
+Below are some options that would be an excellent choice for a protein powder while breastfeeding.
+Some of these have a unique lactation blend, but honestly, I would focus more on natural protein powders than anything.

 Remember – be careful about using a protein shake or powder for meal replacements.
 You need to make sure you are getting enough calories and nutrition in your regular diet!
 Protein requirements are increased with breastfeeding, though, so a protein shake during the day can be a good option for meeting those goals.

 Below are a variety of different options that you might want to consider.
-I tried to find ones that were dairy based and had plant proteins, so there should be an option for everyone.
-I personally don’t like vegan based protein powders, but I know that many people need that kind, either because of a dairy allergy for them or their child OR for personal preference.
+I tried to find dairy-based ones and had plant proteins, so there should be an option for everyone.
+I’m not too fond of vegan-based protein powders, but I know that many people need that kind, either because of a dairy allergy for them or their child OR for personal preference.

 However, I believe all these options are high quality.
 All of them have adequate protein levels, though some have more than others.

-I recommend mixing these with fresh fruit, chia seeds, nut butters, or whatever sounds good.
-I’m personally a fan of using Silk Protein Almond Milk, which gives an added boost of protein.
+I recommend mixing these with fresh fruit, chia seeds, nut butter, or whatever sounds good.
+I’m personally a fan of using Silk Protein Almond Milk, which boosts protein.

-This brand of protein powder is marketed specifically toward breastfeeding moms.
-It is a vegan protein powder with pea protein, brown rice protein, chia seeds, pumpkin seeds and flax seeds.
+Milk Dust is explicitly marketed toward breastfeeding moms.
+It is a vegan protein powder with pea protein, brown rice protein, chia seeds, pumpkin seeds, and flax seeds.

-This is a dairy, soy and gluten free protein powder, so if your child has any sort of dairy issues, this might be a good option.
+This is a dairy, soy, and gluten-free protein powder, so this might be a good option if your child has any dairy issues.

 It is a bit pricey at $49.99 for 20 servings.
 They claim it helps to calm sugar cravings and promotes a healthy milk supply.
 It does contain milk thistle, red raspberry leaf, brewer’s yeast, fenugreek, and fennel, which are all breast milk enhancing herbs – otherwise known as galactagogues.

-It contains 100 calories, 4 grams of sugar and 16 grams of protein, which is a little on the low side.
-I would not recommend just making this shake for a full meal without adding some additional calories to it.
-I couldn’t really tell what flavor it was – they just say it’s a “unique flavor unlike any other protein powder”, which apparently tastes like Dunkaroos.
-And apparently no chalky after taste!
+It contains 100 calories, 4 grams of sugar, and 16 grams of protein, which is low.
+I would not recommend just making this shake for a complete meal without adding additional calories.
+I couldn’t tell what flavor it was – they say it’s a “unique flavor unlike any other protein powder,” which tastes like Dunkaroos.
+And no chalky after taste!

-It has pretty good reviews, though there are some that feel it’s way too sweet (someone framed it as “the most expensive, offensive flavor”.
+It has pretty good reviews, though some feel it’s way too sweet (someone framed it as “the most expensive, offensive flavor.”
 Others commented on the priciness of it.
-However, most of the comments seemed to think it helped to increase their milk supply – or at least, helped them get enough calories to maintain their supply.
+However, most of the comments seemed to think it helped increase their milk supply – or at least, helped them get enough calories to maintain their pool.

 I did read one comment that said their supply decreased with it.
 I’m not sure if this is because they relied solely on just these drinks for their calories, or perhaps they had a reaction to the fenugreek (while I haven’t seen any studies on this, a lot of moms claim fenugreek hurts their supply rather than helps).

-Overall, it is expensive, but it is an interesting blend.
+We have a Blendtec Blender, which has served our family well – but you can use whatever you want!
+Overall, it is expensive, but it is an exciting blend.
 If you are especially sensitive to sweetness, it may not be the best option for you.
-We personally have a Blendtec Blender, which has served our family well – but you can really just use whatever you want!

 This is another clean, vegan protein option.
-It is not made specifically of breastfeeding mothers, but it is a great option.
+It is not explicitly made of breastfeeding mothers, but it is a great option.
 It comes in chocolate, vanilla, and vanilla chai.

-Ora Organics has 21g of protein, and it’s gluten free, paleo, dairy-free, and soy free.
-It costs $37.99 for 20 servings, though you can do subscribe and save with Amazon to get it for a little bit less.
+Ora Organics has 21g of protein, and it’s gluten-free, paleo, dairy-free, and soy-free.
+It costs $37.99 for 20 servings, though you can subscribe and save with Amazon to get it for a little bit less.

-It’s blend of ingredients doesn’t seem to have any stand out galactaoguges, but it doesn’t appear to have anything that is known to decrease supply.
+Its blend of ingredients doesn’t seem to have any stand-out galactagogues, but it doesn’t appear to have anything known to decrease supply.
 It did have coconut milk and quinoa, which sometimes are thought to be galactagogues.
 It has a bunch of superfoods in it, which seems appealing.

-It overall has great reviews.
-A lot of people liked the flavor and the consistency of it, though it was noted that this can really depend on what the base is that you put it in (full fat coconut milk and avocados seemed like popular choices!).
+Overall has excellent reviews.
+Many people liked its flavor and consistency, but it was noted that this could depend on the base you put it in (whole fat coconut milk and avocados seemed like popular choices!).

 It has 19 grams of protein, 1000 IUs of Vitamin D, prebiotics and a custom probiotic strand, and all essential amino acids.

-It’s main source of protein is pea protein, and it also includes a variety of other ingredients such as flax seed, chia, and maca root.
-The main galactagogues I saw were moringa, maca root, and shatavaria.
-It is sweetened by monk fruit and stevia.
+Its primary source of protein is pea protein, and it also includes a variety of other ingredients such as flaxseed, chia, and maca root.
+The main galactagogues I saw were moringa, maca root, and Shatavari.
+It is sweetened with monk fruit and stevia.

-I saw more negative reviews on this one about the taste, though some really loved it – so it’s hard to say whether or not it’s the best tasting blend out there.
-They do offer a variety of flavors – chocolate bliss, coffee caramel, vanilla chai, and vanilla cookie.
+I saw more negative reviews on this one about the taste, though some loved it – so it’s hard to say whether or not it’s the best-tasting blend out there.
+They offer a variety of flavors – chocolate bliss, coffee caramel, vanilla chai, and vanilla cookie.

-I really like Orgain protein powders, and it’s widely available online and at Costco.
-I have tried their chocolate peanut butter, chocolate, and their limited edition hot cocoa, and I’ve really enjoyed them all.
+I like Orgain protein powders, and it’s widely available online and at Costco.
+I have tried their chocolate peanut butter, chocolate, and their limited edition hot cocoa, and I’ve enjoyed them all.

-They have plant and whey based proteins, so they really have an option for everyone.
-Not lactation based, just a good, clean protein option.
+They have plant and whey-based proteins, so they have an option for everyone.
+Not lactation-based, just a good, clean protein option.

-They also have ready made meal replacement shakes which can be really convenient for a lot of people.
-I know Premier Protein shakes are really popular, but I think those are full of junk, so this is a good alternative if you are looking something that you can just pop open and drink.
+They also have ready-made meal replacement shakes, which can be convenient for a lot of people.
+I know Premier Protein shakes are popular, but I think those are full of junk, so this is a good alternative if you are looking for something you can pop open and drink.

-This is the most expensive protein powder I saw that was directed specifically toward lactating mothers.
-It claims to help restore and replenish mothers after giving birth, provide a complete postnatal vitamin, and has probiotics and digestive enzymes.
+This is the most expensive protein powder I saw that was explicitly directed toward lactating mothers.
+It claims to help restore and replenish mothers after giving birth, provide a complete postnatal vitamin and has probiotics and digestive enzymes.

-It also claims to help to increase milk supply.
-It has 15 grams of protein, various B vitamins, galactagogues such as ginger root, flax seed, MCT, tumeric, sesame seed, caraway, and clove.
-I was happy to see it was fenugreek free.
-It also has various super foods.
+It also claims to help to increase the milk supply.
+It has 15 grams of protein, various B vitamins, galactagogues such as ginger root, flaxseed, MCT, turmeric, sesame seed, caraway, and clove.
+I was happy to see it was fenugreek-free.
+It also has various superfoods.

-This one has more bad reviews than some of the lactation blends, though it’s mostly in regards to flavor and price.
-There are a lot of people who say it is the best one they’ve used, and they felt it did increase their milk supply.
+This one has more bad reviews than some of the lactation blends, though it’s mostly flavor and price.
+Many people say it is the best one they’ve used, and they felt it did increase their milk supply.

 It does have clean ingredients, and it seems like they’ve been very thoughtful about how they’ve put it together.
-Definitely read through the reviews – if you are more sensitive to tastes of things, it might not be the best option for you.
+Read through the reviews – if you are more sensitive to the tastes of things, it might not be the best option for you.

 Mommy Knows Best Brewer’s Yeast

-This isn’t a protein powder, however, it’s something that you can easily make your own protein smoothies with or add to your favorite protein powder to make it more of a “lactation smoothie”.
+This isn’t a protein powder.
+However, it’s something that you can easily make your protein smoothies with or add to your favorite protein powder to make it more of a “lactation smoothie.”